johanwilliams/org.openhab.binding.fibaro/README.md

 Not implemented yet

 ## Channels
 Since the thing types are very generic (actor or sensor) the binding instead supports a variety of channels to configure for each thing.
-By default only the `dead` channel is enabled (all devices has this property indicating id the device is accessable from the Fibaro Home Center 2 gateway).
+By default only the `dead` channel is enabled (all devices has this property indicating if the device is accessable from the Fibaro Home Center 2 gateway).
 Other channels needs to be enabled based on what type of device it is.
 So for a temperature sensor you will need to enable the `temperature` channel.
 Some devices may also support several channels.
 An example is the Fibaro switch which can measure power and energy consumption.
 In this example you can (besides the `dead`channel) enable `switch`, `power`and `energy` channels.

 ### Supported channels